Hamilton cycles in random geometric graphs: Introduction

-We also consider a second model for random geometric graphs: namely the $k$-nearest neighbour graph.
-In this model the initial setup is the same as in the Gilbert model: the vertices are given by a Poisson process of density one in the square $S_n$, but this time each vertex is joined to its $k$ nearest neighbours (in the Euclidean metric) in the box.
-This naturally gives rise to a $k$-regular directed graph, but we form a simple graph $G=G_{n,k}$ by ignoring the direction of all the edges.
-It is easily checked that this gives us a graph with degree between $k$ and $6k$.
+We also consider a second model for random geometric graphs: namely the $k$-nearest neighbor graph.
+In this model the initial setup is the same as in the Gilbert model: the vertices are given by a Poisson process of density one in the square $S_n$, but this time each vertex is joined to its $k$ nearest neighbors (in the Euclidean metric) in the box.
+This naturally gives rise to a $k$-regular directed graph,\vadjust{\goodbreak} but we form a simple graph $G=G_{n,k}$ by ignoring the direction of all the edges.
+It is easily checked that this gives us a graph with degrees between $k$ and $6k$.

-Xue and Kumar \cite{XuKu} showed that there are constants $c_1,c_2$ such that if $k<c_1\log n$ then the graph $G_{n,k}$ is, \whp, not connected, and that if $k>c_2\log n$ then $G_{n,k}$ is, \whp, connected.
-Balister, Bollob\'as, Sarkar and Walters \cite{BBSW1} proved reasonably good bounds on the constants: namely $c_1=0.3043$ and $c_2=0.5139$, and later \cite{BBSW3} proved that there is some critical constant $c$ such that if $k=c'\log n$ for $c'<c$ then the graph is disconnected \whp, and if $k=c'\log n$ for $c'>c$ then it is connected \whp.
-Moreover, in~\cite{BBSW2}, they showed that in the latter case the graph is $s$-connected \whp\ for any fixed $s\in\N$.
+Xue and Kumar~\cite{XuKu} showed that there are constants $c_1,c_2$ such that if $k<c_1\log n$, then the graph $G_{n,k}$ is, whp, not connected, and that if $k>c_2\log n$ then $G_{n,k}$ is, whp, connected.
+Balister et al.~\cite{BBSW1} proved reasonably good bounds on the constants: namely $c_1=0.3043$ and $c_2=0.5139$, and later~\cite{BBSW3} proved that there is some critical constant $c$ such that if $k=c'\log n$ for $c'<c$, then the graph is disconnected whp, and if $k=c'\log n$ for $c'>c$, then it is connected whp.
+Moreover, in~\cite{BBSW2}, they showed that in the latter case the graph is $s$-connected whp for any fixed $s\in\N$.

-We would like to prove a sharp result like the above: i.e., that as soon as the graph is 2-connected it has a Hamilton cycle.
+We would like to prove a sharp result like the above; that is, that as soon as the graph is 2-connected it has a Hamilton cycle.
 However, we prove only the weaker statement that some (finite) amount of connectivity is sufficient.
-Explicitly, we show the following. \begin{theorem} Suppose that $k=k(n)$, that $G=G_{n,k}$ is the $k$-nearest neighbour graph, and that $G$ is $\kappa$-connected for $\kappa=5\cdot10^7$ \whp.
-Then $G$ has a Hamilton cycle \whp. \end{theorem}
+Explicitly, we show the following. \begin{theorem} Suppose that $k=k(n)$, that $G=G_{n,k}$ is the two-dimensional $k$-nearest neighbor graph (with the Euclidean norm) and that $G$ is $\kappa$-connected for $\kappa=5\cdot10^7$ whp.
+Then $G$ has a Hamilton cycle whp. \end{theorem}

+Analogous results could be proved in higher dimensions and for other norms but we do not do so here.